eslint/eslint/docs/src/extend/shareable-configs.md

 };
 ```

-Since `index.js` is just JavaScript, you can optionally read these settings from a file or generate them dynamically.
+Since the `index.js` file is just JavaScript, you can read these settings from a file or generate them dynamically.

 ## Publishing a Shareable Config

-Once your shareable config is ready, you can [publish to npm](https://docs.npmjs.com/getting-started/publishing-npm-packages) to share with others.
+Once your shareable config is ready, you can [publish it to npm](https://docs.npmjs.com/getting-started/publishing-npm-packages) to share it with others.
 We recommend using the `eslint` and `eslintconfig` [keywords](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#keywords) in the `package.json` so others can easily find your module.

 You should declare your dependency on ESLint in the `package.json` using the [peerDependencies](https://docs.npmjs.com/files/package.json#peerdependencies) field.
 The recommended way to declare a dependency for future-proof compatibility is with the ">=" range syntax, using the lowest required ESLint version.
 For example: